CLOSE ×

 Advice to help you live your healthiest life, covering fitness, nutrition, mental health, self-care and much more.

-At this time of year, many of us celebrate Thanksgiving – traditionally a celebration of the harvest and an opportunity to express our gratitude for the good things in life.
+What are you grateful for?
+You may be pondering this question as you prepare to mark Thanksgiving – traditionally a celebration of the harvest and an opportunity to show gratitude for the good things in life.

-Studies have shown that cultivating an attitude of gratitude for what we have, however modest, increases our well-being, strengthens our relationships and increases our happiness.
-Cultivating gratitude in everyday life has even been shown to improve our sleep, which is good for both our physical and mental health.
+Studies have shown that cultivating an attitude of gratitude for what you have, however modest, can boosts you well-being, strengthen your relationships and increase your happiness.
+It can even improve your sleep, which is good for both your physical and mental health.

 Say it out loud

-Maybe it’s a quick “Thanks!” to your bus driver or the person in the coffee shop drive-thru, or maybe it’s a heartfelt voice memo or a letter to a loved one.
+Maybe it’s a quick “Thanks!” to your bus driver or the person in the coffee shop drive-thru (every tiny interaction counts), or maybe it’s a heartfelt text message or letter to a loved one.
 No matter how you say it, being thankful for the people in your life is sure to put a spring in their step – and yours!

 Start a gratitude journal

 It’s simple – but that’s what makes it brilliant.
-If you want to make more room for gratitude in your life, start by keeping a gratitude journal.
-You don’t need a special notebook – you could even use the back of an envelope – you just need to notice things you’re thankful for.
+Keeping a gratitude journal can help you notice and document the things you’re thankful for.
+You don’t need a special notebook – the back of an envelope works just fine, too.
 Be specific.
 Provide some detail.
-And make it a regular habit, whether you spend a bit of time on it each day or you can only manage once a week.
+For example, if you’re “grateful for friends,” dig deeper: name a friend, describe how they make you feel and note how you’ve been connecting with them lately.
+And make writing things down a regular habit, whether you spend a bit of time on it each day or you can only manage once a week.
 Studies with children have shown it to improve their optimism and life satisfaction.

 Start a mindfulness practice